jkaunert/policy-wonks-api/README.md

 ## License

-This project is protected under the GNU General Public License v3.0 - For more details, refer to the [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/) page.
+This project is protected under the GNU General Public License v3.0 - For more details, refer to the [LICENSE](https://choosealicense.com/licenses/gpl-3.0/) page.

 ---